Flight-Free-UK/flight_free_uk_website/source/posts_travel/liverpool-to-assisi.html.markdown

 date: 2025-09-11T18:40:35.885Z
 cover_image: /images/uploads/assisi_canva.jpg
-summary: Travelling alone as a senior can be a challenge, but is definitely achievable, as Anne found out on a pilgrimage to Umbria in Italy
+summary: Travelling alone as a senior can be a challenge, but is definitely achievable, as Anne found out on a pilgrimage to Assisi in the Italian region of Umbria
 author: FlightFree UK
 read_time_minute: 4
 ---